What to do with cremated remains

 Scattering of the Ashes on the Crematorium Lawns

 A record is kept of which lawn the ashes have been laid to rest but the precise location is not recorded.
 If you wish to know the exact spot where the ashes have been strewn, then you can attend to witness the scattering.
 There is a charge for this service.
-View our fees and charges can be requested by contacting the Bereavement Services Team.
+Our fees and charges can be requested by contacting the Bereavement Services Team.

 Interment in a Cremated Remains Grave